Vietnam.vn - Nền tảng quảng bá Việt Nam

 Indochina stops flying, suffers heavy losses leading to loss of capital after only 1 year of operation

-However, with the characteristics of a harsh and "money-burning" industry, up to now only Vietjet Air continues to operate and grow, the remaining names have gradually disappeared from the market.
+However, with the harsh and "money-burning" industry, up to now only Vietjet Air continues to operate and grow, the remaining names have gradually disappeared from the market.

 Indochina Airlines

-Indochina Airlines was established in May 2008 with the initial name of Tang Toc Aviation Joint Stock Company, international transaction name AirSpeedUp JSC, charter capital of 200 billion VND.
-In October 2008, the airline changed its name to Indochina Airlines Joint Stock Company.
+Indochina Airlines was established in May 2008 with the initial name of AirSpeedUp Joint Stock Company, international trading name AirSpeedUp JSC, charter capital of 200 billion VND.
+By October 2008, the airline changed its name to Indochina Airlines Joint Stock Company.

-There were high expectations when the first flight took place in November 2008, but the airline of tycoon Ha Dung quickly fell into crisis.
-After only nearly a year, in September 2009, this airline had to abandon the Ho Chi Minh City - Da Nang route and only maintained the Ho Chi Minh City - Hanoi route.
+There were many expectations when the first flight took place in November 2008, but the airline of tycoon Ha Dung quickly fell into crisis.
+After only nearly 1 year, in September 2009, this airline had to abandon the Ho Chi Minh City - Da Nang route and only maintained the Ho Chi Minh City - Hanoi route.

 Facing the risk of losing state capital, at the end of 2010, Vinapco sued Indochina Airlines at the Hanoi Economic Court.
 In addition, Indochina Airlines owed employees salaries and at one point could only maintain a lease of one aircraft.
-By the end of 2011, the airline requested to stop taking off.
-In December 2011, the Ministry of Transport officially revoked the license of Indochina Airlines.
+By the end of 2011, the airline asked to stop taking off.
+By December 2011, the Ministry of Transport officially revoked Indochina Airlines' license.

 Trai Thien Air Cargo